 However, SF6 is a greenhouse gas – one tonne is equivalent to approximately 22,800 tonnes of carbon dioxide.
 It does leak in very small volumes from our assets.
 Therefore, we’re exploring new initiatives and SF6 alternatives that will facilitate a net zero transmission system.

 Our energy use is primarily gas and oil consumption in our US generation facilities.

 Our generation facilities on Long Island used approximately 12.3 million MWh of natural gas and 0.6 million MWh of fuel oil during 2019/20.

-Our non-generation energy is used mainly by our gas-fuelled compressors on our UK gas transmission network and the Isle of Grain LNG import terminal.
+Our non-generation energy is used mainly by our gas-fuelled compressors at the Isle of Grain LNG import terminal.

 In 2019/20 we used approximately 1.6 million MWh of gas and 0.7 million MWh of electricity in our non-generation activities.

 As part of our commitment to reduce our fleet emissions, the UK Electricity Transmission business has purchased its first electric vehicles (EVs).
 This is the start of an ongoing programme to replace our conventional internal combustion engine (ICE) fleet with alternative fuel vehicles (AFVs).

 During 2019/20, we used 42.9 million litres (2018/19: 35.5 million litres) of petrol and diesel for our commercial fleet.

 The reduction seen in 2017/18 is predominantly due to the sale of our UK Gas Distribution business.
 This meant our fleet inventory reduced by 7,000 vehicles.
 Previous years data have not been adjusted to reflect the sale of our Gas Distribution business.